Important Considerations When Completing Passport Forms

-Please Note: To enhance the security of the application process and verify your identify more quickly, you will be asked to remove your eyeglasses for U.S. passport and Visa photos.
-This rule has been in effect since November 1, 2016.
+Please Note: To enhance the security of the application process and verify your identify more quickly, you must remove your eyeglasses for U.S. passport and Visa photos.

 If you are applying for a U.S. Passport, you must provide one (1) photo.
 Your photo is a vital part of your passport application, and providing an unsuitable photo can result in delays in processing your passport.
 The acceptance of your photo is always at the discretion of the U.S. Embassy.
 We recommend you use a professional passport photo service to ensure your photo meets all the requirements.

 - 2 x 2 inches (51 x 51 mm) in size;